During early childhood, children learn that life is filled with sequences, both at home and in their environment.

 Beans are fun and easy to grow and a great hands-on way to show kids the life cycle of a plant.

-Draw the stages as they’re happening or make cards and ask your child to predict how the bean will grow.
+Draw the stages as they’re happening or make cards and ask kids to predict how the bean will grow.

 5. Photo Sort

 Need to sort out your photo albums?

 Take out some photos of your children and get them to sequence the photos by age.
 Then, try this activity with other family members.

 In a classroom?
 Ask each child to bring a set of 4 or 5 photos to school and pair them with a peer to arrange each other’s photos in sequence.

 Tell stories such as The Three Little Pigs and Goldilocks and the Three Bears.

 These kinds of stories teach kids about sequences and must be told in a specific order.
 Get children to recount them in order.